OrthoFeet Shoes Review

 This OrthoFeet shoes review will focus on a selection of their more popular footwear across both the men’s and women’s collections.
 Let’s dive in!

 OrthoFeet Men’s Shoes

 Men shopping for OrthoFeet shoes can look through six collections: sneakers/athletic, casual, dress, boots, sandals, and slippers.
 The athletic and casual sections have the most options, with the others having just a few each.
 Most OrthoFeet shoes for men are available in suede or full grain leather, with blacks and browns being the common color choices.

-This feature is great for comfort and pain relief, but it does have the side effect of making the shoes look less attractive.
-Some models look downright bulky.
+This feature is great for comfort and pain relief, but it does have the side effect of making the shoes less conventionally attractive.
+Some models are downright bulky.
 There’s a bit of a trade-off when it comes to comfort and aesthetics.

 The Cambria Sandals, which also come in charcoal, are the closest OrthoFeet gets to regular sandals (the other options have more of a water shoe look to them).
 The Cambria is made from leather and uses OrthoFeet’s Ortho Cushion system, which is a constant.